mstenta/farmOS/docs/model/type/log.md

 Notes can be added to a Log to describe it in more detail.
 This is a freeform text field that allows a limited set of HTML tags, including links, lists, blockquotes, emphasis, etc.

+#### Convention

+Logs have a hidden "convention" field on them that is only accessible via the API.
+This allows an asset to specify which convention ID(s) it intends to adhere to.
+See the [convention](/model/convention) docs for more info.

 #### Data